cagdasoztekin/cs202-homework-two/README.md

 sample input: "this is is sample text"

 sample output:
-            this is is sample text
+            this is is sample text \n
-            Total word count:4
+            Total word count:4 \n
             "is" appears 2 time(s)
             "sample" appears 1 time(s)
             "text" appears 1 time(s)